0x73746F70626F74686572696E676D65/gitlab-fork/doc/architecture/blueprints/cells/topology-service.md

 ## Disaster Recovery

-We must stay in our [Disaster Recovery targets](../disaster_recovery/index.md#dr-implementation-targets) for the Global Service.
+We must stay in our [Disaster Recovery targets](../disaster_recovery/index.md#dr-implementation-targets) for the Topology Service.
 Ideally, we need smaller windows for recovery because this service is in the critical path.

 The service is stateless, which should be much easier to deploy to multiple regions using [runway](https://gitlab.com/groups/gitlab-com/gl-infra/-/epics/1206).